alexanderbird/alexanderbird.software/src/content/blog/git-recipe-book.md

     # If you remove a line here THAT COMMIT WILL BE LOST.

-##### You need to rewrite history that you've already pushed
-The tips above explain how to rewrite your git history.
-When you haven't pushed those commits yet, that's all fine and well.
-However, once you've pushed your commits, they're part of the shared history and you have no business rewriting them.

-Suppose you've pushed the branch `feature/snazzy-whatsit`, but then you noticed that half of the commit messages are "wip".

-**If nobody else is working on `feature/snazzy-whatsit`** (and you're really sure of it), you can rewrite the history as described above and then run `git push --force` to tell the git remote that you're intentionally changing the history.
-Usually this is not allowed on the master branch but is allowed on feature branches.

-**If other people are also working on `feature/snazzy-whatsit`**, then the only reasonable course of action is to rewrite the history with their collaboration.
-Go walk by their desk and ask to do it together.
-Whether this is worth doing or not depends on how much your team cares about having a well-curated git history.
+#### Notes on rewriting history
+Changing commit messages, combining commits, reordering them &mdash; these are ways to rewrite the git history.

+ - If you haven't pushed the commits yet, it's safe to rewrite.
+ - If you've pushed the commits but nobody has pulled them, then you can rewrite and force-push (`git push --force`) &mdash; but the only way to find out if someone's pulled is to ask them
+ - If you've pushed and someone else has pulled already, a force-push will impact everyone working on the branch &mdash; probably best to coordinate with them before you do the rewrite/force-push.

 ### General tips
  - Choose an editor you like for you commit message &mdash; you don't have to